ivanvillegas7/CMB_power_spectrum/README.md

 ## Plot the results

 After running the code, you will need to run the Python codes, simply running Main.py.
 This will generate relevant plots and will print some relevant information.
-If you want to ploit the results, you will need to install 'healpy'.
+If you want to plot the results, you will need to install 'healpy'.
 You can do it simply running "conda install healpy" in your favourite conda distribution.

 ## Further documentation